-only eight standard sizes.
 They want the same freedom that the rest of the retail industry has to change package sizes "in order to keep their prices within acceptable price brackets."
 That sounds reasonable.
+Tobacco Tax Division of the In- tually illegible.

 Consumer Reports indicates how this freedom is used.
 One irate consumer wrote in telling per ounce) as against the about Lavoris mouthwash.
 He regular price of 37 cents for used to buy the stuff at 79 cents 19 ounces (1.94 cents per for a 20-ounce bottle.
 No more. ounce). contents - 17 ounces!